I last read this book when I was about 13.

 However, before mailing it off, I wanted to re-read it.

-Especially since I'm participating in Bex's Re-Readathon
+Especially since I'm participating in Bex's Re-Readathon!

 And this one also counts for #ReadMyOwnDamnBooks and Historical Fiction!